An App for the Discovery of Properties of Poncelet Triangles: Cevians, Pedals, Co.

 \subsection{Traditional}

 Available in this groups are the standard constructions for (i) Cevian, (ii) Anticevian, (iii) Circumcevian, (iv) Pedal, (v) Antipedal, and (vi) Trilinear Polar triangles described in \cite{mw}.
 Recall that the latter produces a degenerate (segment-like) triangle, see \cite[Trilinear Polar]{mw}.
+Additionally, the setting \texttt{ccev-simson} computes the triangle bounded by the Simson lines corresponding to the vertices of the $X_m$-circumcevian triangle.